Tarun9970/PowerBi/Morocco-Power-Grid-Analysis/README.md

 Average Load by Hour
 Average Load by Day of Week
 Seasonality Analysis: Are there recurring high-load periods across the year that justify long-term infrastructure investment?
+Developed a grid stress index to identify zones and time periods operating near peak load.
+The analysis highlights high risk zones and recurring stress periods to support infrastructure investment planning.